fuhsjr00/bug.n/doc/Default_hotkeys.md

 * `+` <kbd>Shift</kbd>

-You will have to press all keys of a hotkey at the same time beginning with the modifier for calling the associated function, e. g. `#^q` means pressing the left 'Windows key' and the 'Control key' and the 'Q key' (<kbd>Win</kbd><kbd>Ctrl</kbd><kbd>Q</kbd>) for quitting bug.n.
+You will have to press all keys of a hotkey at the same time beginning with the modifier for calling the associated function, e.g. `#^q` means pressing the left 'Windows key' and the 'Control key' and the 'Q key' (<kbd>Win</kbd><kbd>Ctrl</kbd><kbd>Q</kbd>) for quitting bug.n.